pi-base/data/properties/spectral-space.md

 uid: P000075
 slug: spectral-space
 name: Spectral space
+refs:
+  - mr: MR1077251
+    name: General topology I (Arkhangelʹskiĭ, Pontryagin)
   - wikipedia: Sober_space
     name: Sober space on Wikipedia
 ---
 A compact sober space for which the collection of compact open subsets is closed under finite intersections and forms a base for the topology.

-Hochster's theorem: such spaces are homeomorphic to the prime spectrum of a commutive ring.
+See example 21, section 2.6 of {{MR1077251}}.